daisynyj/DataIntensive/project0.md

 Pivotal SQLfire
 It is an in-memory distributed SQL Database that delivers dynamic scalability and high performance for modern, data-intensive applications.
 The memory-optimized architecture of Pivotal SQLFire minimizes time spent waiting for disk access, the main performance bottleneck in traditional databases.
 Benefits:
-Reduced latency for SQL applications °™ Memory based data management accelerates application performance, eliminating many disk and network latencies.
+Reduced latency for SQL applications ‚Äî Memory based data management accelerates application performance, eliminating many disk and network latencies.
-Standard SQL syntax and tools°™ Database application developers can easily incorporate a memory-oriented approach to data management with a familiar, standard SQL interface.
+Standard SQL syntax and tools‚Äî Database application developers can easily incorporate a memory-oriented approach to data management with a familiar, standard SQL interface.
-Easy scaling to meet the highest demands °™ Data easily scales out across servers to meet changes in loads or resource availability.
+Easy scaling to meet the highest demands ‚Äî Data easily scales out across servers to meet changes in loads or resource availability.
-High availability and disaster recovery ®C Ensures continuous availability within or across datacenters and supports granular disaster recovery to the level of individual tables.
+High availability and disaster recovery ‚Äì Ensures continuous availability within or across datacenters and supports granular disaster recovery to the level of individual tables.
-Ideal for high transaction rates °™ Pivotal SQLFire is ideal for applications such as large transaction oriented Web sites where disk and network overheads choke delivery of many small data items.
+Ideal for high transaction rates ‚Äî Pivotal SQLFire is ideal for applications such as large transaction oriented Web sites where disk and network overheads choke delivery of many small data items.
-Memory-oriented and cloud-optimized ®C Use of nonproprietary hardware offers an economical way to achieve high database performance at extremely large scale.
+Memory-oriented and cloud-optimized ‚Äì Use of nonproprietary hardware offers an economical way to achieve high database performance at extremely large scale.
 Reference:
 https://www.pivotal.io/sites/default/files/Pivotal_SQLFire_DS_042213_FINAL.pdf